Skip to main content

 Custom Message Types

-In addition to using the built-in messages provided by the SDK, you can also create custom message types.
+In addition to using the built-in message types provided by the IMLib SDK, you can also create custom message types.

-You need to choose the message base class for your custom message type based on your business requirements:
+You need to select the appropriate message base class for your custom message type based on business requirements:

-• RCMediaMessageContent, which is a multimedia message type.
-Multimedia message content inherits from RCMessageContent and adds logic for handling multimedia files.
-When sending and receiving messages, the SDK will determine if the message type is a multimedia message.
-If it is, the upload or download process for multimedia files will be triggered.
+• RCMediaMessageContent: Multimedia message content.
+Inherits from RCMessageContent and adds logic for handling multimedia files.
+When sending or receiving messages, the IMLib SDK checks whether the message is a multimedia type and triggers the upload/download process accordingly.

-For more information on message entity classes and message content, refer to Message Introduction.
+For more information about message entity classes and message content, see Message Introduction.

 Creating Custom Message Types

-Custom message type classes must adhere to the following three protocols:
+Custom message type classes must conform to the following three protocols:

-• Encoding and Decoding Protocol (Mandatory): RCMessageCoding specifies the message type name, the encoding and decoding behavior during message transmission, and provides keywords required for message search.
-This protocol must be implemented by all custom message types; otherwise, the message cannot be transmitted or used normally.
+• Encoding/Decoding Protocol (Required): RCMessageCoding specifies the message type name, encoding/decoding behavior during message transmission, and provides keywords for message search.
+This protocol is mandatory for all custom message types; otherwise, they cannot be transmitted or used properly.

-• Storage Protocol (Mandatory): RCMessagePersistentCompatible specifies whether this message type is counted in the unread message count and whether it is stored on the client and server.
+• Storage Protocol (Required): RCMessagePersistentCompatible specifies whether the message type is stored on the client and server and whether it counts toward unread message totals.

-• Content Summary Protocol (Optional): RCMessageContentView defines how to display the summary of this type of message.
+• Content Digest Protocol (Optional): RCMessageContentView defines how to display a summary of this message type.

 tip

-Any custom message type must implement the RCMessageCoding protocol; otherwise, it cannot be transmitted or used normally.
+• All custom message types must implement the RCMessageCoding and RCMessagePersistentCompatible protocols; otherwise, they cannot be transmitted or used properly.

 Protocol Prototype: